samkguerrero/fav_books/README.md

-# fav_books
-django python application for deployment practice

-Website made with Django and Python
+Web application made in python with the Django framework

-You can create an account
+This project was made with the intention of practicing deploying a django web application to a AWS web server (Ubuntu 16).
+The server is run with Nginix.
+The web site is styled with bootstrap CSS.

+Features include:
+Login and Registration
+protected passwords
-create books and favorite books that other users have made
+users once logged in can add a favorite book see favorite books added by other users like favorite books other users have uploaded

+See the website deployed at: http://35.163.141.149/